SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/XSUAA_trial_app_SCI.png" width="70%">

-8. In the **Risk-Based Authentication** frame you have the possiblity to create Authentication Rules and you can see the Default Authentication Rule, which is **Allow**.
+8. In the **Risk-Based Authentication** frame you have the possibility to create Authentication Rules and you can see the Default Authentication Rule, which is **Allow**.

  <br><img src="/exercises/ex1/images/SCI_XSUAA_trial_RBA_default.png" width="70%">